254Co/BrokerSync/BrokerSync/oms/about.md

 ### 4. Trade Reporting
 - After the trade is executed, a detailed report is generated and stored.
 - The broker can access this report via the Reporting Module, which pulls data from the OMS.

-## Potential Enhancements

-- **Algorithmic Trading Support:** Extend the OMS to support algorithmic trading strategies where orders are automatically placed based on predefined algorithms.
-- **Advanced Order Types:** Introduce more complex order types like iceberg orders or trailing stops.
-- **Cross-Market Matching:** Expand the matching engine to handle orders across multiple markets or exchanges, allowing for arbitrage opportunities.

 ## Conclusion